saucelabs/sauce-docs/docs/basics/data-center-endpoints/data-center-endpoints.md

 * Access management is handled by Sauce Labs, and only specific individuals are allowed access to our devices, with logs that track all access attempts

 ### Automated Tests and APIs
-When you run automated tests or make API calls, your data center by default is US-West.
+When you run automated tests or make API calls, your data center by default is US West.
 If you want to use a different data center, you'll need to specify it in the test code or API call.

 In addition, if you want to run automated tests on real devices, you need to specify the correct real device endpoint based on your data center.
-For details, see [Endpoints](https://docs.saucelabs.com/basics/data-center-endpoints/data-center-endpoints/#endpoints).
+For details, see [Endpoints](#endpoints).

 For more information about the Real Device Cloud and Sauce Labs API, see [API Reference](/dev/api).